isabella232/devo-ps.github.io/_posts/blog/2013-06-19-I-can-haz-init-script.md

 Now if you do, you'll have to be thorough: there may be samples of init scripts in there, but you'll have to dig them out. `/contrib`, `/addons`, ... it's never in the same place.

-And that makes things "fun" when you're [trying to unfuck things on a box](http://devo.ps/blog/2013/03/06/troubleshooting-5minutes-on-a-yet-unknown-box.html):
+And that makes things "fun" when you're [trying to unscrew things on a box](http://devo.ps/blog/2013/03/06/troubleshooting-5minutes-on-a-yet-unknown-box.html):

 - You figured out that MySQL is running from `/home/user/src/mysql`,
 - You check if there's an init script: no luck this time...
 - You try to understand what exactly launched `mysqld_safe`,
 - You spend a while digging into the bash history smiling at typos,
 - You stumble on a `run.sh` script (uncommented, of course) in the home directory.
-Funny enough, it seems to be starting everything from mysql, nginx and php-fpm to the coffee maker.
+Funny enough, it seems to be starting everything from MySQL, NGINX and php-fpm to the coffee maker.
 - You make a mental note to try and track down the "genius" who did that mess of a job, and get busy with converting everything to a proper init script.

 Great.